-Trifon Liakopoulos, Ph.D, (EnaChip President, CEO and founder)
+Trifon Liakopoulos, Ph.D, (EnaChip President, CEO and Founder)

-Trifon is a recognized MEMS/Wafer Level Magnetics industry pioneer and an award winning product innovator.
+Trifon is a recognized Wafer Level Magnetics industry pioneer and an award winning product innovator.
 Prior of founding EnaChip and in addition to his experience with large corporations such as Bell Labs and Altera, Trifon co-founded Enpirion (acquired by Altera and now Intel) a world leader in power integration as a spinout from Bell Labs to successfully commercialize the world’s first Power System on Chip (PwrSoC) products for consumer and industrial markets.
 He led the development efforts of magnetic MEMS technology, set up wafer process prototype labs and established a technology platform for PwrSoC device manufacturing.
 Trifon was responsible for all aspects of product development and commercialization including design, product manufacturing and cost analysis and he managed the supply chain and all outsourced activities including all foundry partnerships and relationships.
 He is now focusing growing Enachip as a unique world leading company offering integrated magnetic technologies and solutions for PwrSoC and medical device industries by leveraging cutting edge proprietary MEMS and nano-technology materials and processes.
-He has several publications, he is a member of the Board of Trustees at the University of Ioannina-Greece and holds 19 patents.
+He has several publications, he served 5 years as a member of the Board of Trustees at the University of Ioannina-Greece and holds 21 patents.